25prabhu10/notes/docs/Concepts/AWS/AWS_Elastic_Beanstalk.md

 ## Beanstalk Lifecycle Policy

 - Elastic Beanstalk can store at most 1000 application versions
-- If you don’t remove old versions, you won’t be able to deploy anymore
+- If you don't remove old versions, you won't be able to deploy anymore
 - To phase out old application versions, use a lifecycle policy
   - Based on time (old versions are removed)
   - Based on space (when you have too many versions)
-- Versions that are currently used won’t be deleted
+- Versions that are currently used won't be deleted
 - Option not to delete the source bundle in S3 to prevent data loss

 ## Elastic Beanstalk Extensions